 It’s intended that you print this out and place the pages in a presentation folder, allowing travellers to read it before they are seen in the consultation.
 Time is always of the essence and so if they can review the basic advice of Awareness of Risk, Bite Prevention, Diagnosis, symptoms and what to do if they experience them, it is hoped that you could then spend more of your consultation time discussing the malaria tablet options and deciding with your traveller what chemoprophylaxis is best for them.
 Many either keep this booklet in the waiting room, or alternatively get the reception staff to hand it to the traveller to read when while waiting to be called for their appointment.
 If you have a television screen in the waiting room, then it could be used to be displayed as a rolling presentation.

-This is a simple one page list of telephone and fax numbers to help you contact the offical services for complex travel health queries.
-An additional space has been left your you to add your own favourites resources as well.
+This is a simple list of telephone numbers and e mail details to help you contact the official services for complex travel health queries.
+An additional space extending over to a second page has been left for you to add your own favourites resources as well.

 This is a letter you could adapt to suit your needs.
 It is written with VFR travellers in mind who may present late, but equally could be changed to address all last minute travellers.
 The concept is to have a supply of the letter printed and readily available to give to potential travellers at other opportunistic consultations, e.g. new registration checks, child immunisation sessions, asthma and diabetes clinics etc. This would be a useful way of reminding your patients of the need to book an appointment well in advance of their departure date.